Political Science BA + MPA SF State Scholars Roadmap

 GE Area 2: Mathematical Concepts and Quantitative Reasoning 2 3

-GE Areas 5A + 5C: Physical Science and Laboratory 3 3-4
+GE Area 5: Physical and Biological Sciences 3 3-4

 SF State Studies or University Elective 3